Azumaya algebras and canonical components: Examples

 Now assume that $w=\sqrt{\lambda}\notin \Q(\lambda)$.
 Then $w$ satisfies a polynomial of degree $2$ over $\Q(\lambda)$, hence the degree of the irreducible polynomial of $w$ over $\Q$ is $2\deg(p_\lambda(t))$.
 The Galois conjugates of $w$ are $\pm w$, $\pm 1/w$ and the rest are non-real complex numbers on the unit circle.
 Note that $w$ is not a Salem number, as its minimal polynomial over $\Q$ has four distinct real roots.
 Nevertheless, the field $\Q(w+1/w)$ is still totally real, and so again different from $\Q(w)$ as required.

 Now consider $p_\lambda(-t)$.
 This has two real negative roots $-\lambda$ and $-1/\lambda$, and all other roots still lie on the unit circle.
 In this case one readily sees that if $w=\sqrt{-\lambda}$, the field $\Q(w)$ is totally imaginary, and the field $\Q(w+1/w)$ has real embeddings arising from the roots on the unit circle.
-Hence $\Q(w)\neq\Q(w+1/w)$.
-This completes (2).
+Therefore $\Q(w)\neq\Q(w+1/w)$, which completes (2).

 For (3), suppose $m = 2 \ell + 1$ is odd.
 Then the roots of $q_m(t)$ are

 In particular, $\Q(z) / \Q$ is always imaginary quadratic.
 This proves the first two claims in (3).
 Note that $4 \ell + 3$ is never a square, so $\Q(z)$ is never $\Q(i)$.